 - Magento doesn’t provide any designs as such except the core software.
 The user will have to externally plugin a theme from websites like Magento Connect or ThemeForest.

 Bigcommerce is a subscription-based e-commerce solution that allows business owners to set up an online store and sell their products online.

-It’s offered as software as a service (SaaS) product, which means that you don’t own the software, but pay a monthly fee to use it.
+It’s offered as a software as a service (SaaS) product, which means that you don’t own the software, but pay a monthly fee to use it.